jsj2008/jailbreak/README.md

 # Daily Updates

+* Wednesday, December 7th - 12:00 PM - Another small update, planning on doing something like this [here](http://www.pmbonneau.com/apple/ios/multiboot_a.php), I have done it before, just comparing my method to this one.

 * Wednesday, December 7th - 11:15 AM - Small update, iPhone rebuild video live [here](https://youtu.be/wEIcuRnknt8)

 * Wednesday, December 7th - 10:30 AM - I rebuilt the phone after taking it apart to get to the bootrom.
 I made a short video showing exactly how intricate the internals of an iPhone are.
 I made it into a timelapse because it takes very long to put in multiple tiny screws, and is therefore boring when in full time.